glhd/aire/README.md

 ## Configuration

-When you publish the `aire.php` config file via `php artisan vendor:publish --tag=config`, there are a handful of other configuration options.
+When you publish the `aire.php` config file via `php artisan vendor:publish --tag=aire-config`, there are a handful of other configuration options.
 The config file is fully documented, so go check it out!